 \subsection{Case Study}

 In Figure \ref{fig:adapt-before-after}, we study examples to show the effectiveness of adaptive-MAMLs.
-The areas marked with the red and blue rectangles in (a) show the low R$^2$ before adaptive learning.
-The Algorithm \ref{algo:gamma} is used to split current training tasks in (a), showing as counties on the geographic map, into (b) hard tasks and (c) easy tasks.
-The Algorithm \ref{algo:adaptive-maml} will iteratively train on the hard tasks until the maximum splitting number is reached.
-As exhibited in (d), the adaptive training on the hard tasks greatly improves the poorly-performed area in (a), which demonstrates the effectiveness of our proposed Adaptive-MAMLs.
+The areas (shown as counties on the map) marked with the red and blue rectangles in (a) exhibit low R$^2$ before adaptive learning.
+However, the Algorithm \ref{algo:gamma} splits current training tasks in (a) into (b) hard tasks and (c) easy tasks, and the Algorithm \ref{algo:adaptive-maml} iteratively trains on the hard tasks until a maximum splitting number is reached.
+As exhibited in (d), the poorly-performed areas (hard tasks) were greatly improved while well-performed areas (easy tasks) maintained excellence compared to (a).